 Add color and youthful glow to your skin

-Finding the correct exercise and fitness routine that fits your lifestyle and personal circumstance will take some research and experimenting, and you may consider hiring the services of a certified fitness trainer.
+Finding the correct exercise and fitness routine that fits your lifestyle and personal circumstance will take some research and experimenting.
+You may consider hiring the services of a certified fitness trainer.
 But for starters, here are a few general guidelines:

 Strive for balance.
 Strength, cardiovascular endurance, flexibility, and balance are all essential components of health and fitness.
 Yet many people only want to work at what they feel comfortable with.
 For example, muscular men continue to lift weights and refuse to get out and run.
 Marathon runners built like matchsticks refuse to touch a barbell, and flexible women capable of performing Yoga at contortionist levels are afraid to pump iron for fear of becoming "too muscular."
 This is wrong on all levels.
 Everyone needs strength, endurance, flexibility, and balance for daily living.
 If you are weak in one of these areas, this is your body telling you to devote more time to it…not ignore your weakness.

 Compete with yourself.
 You do not have to enter a bodybuilding competition or run a marathon to become physically fit.
 Nor do you have to compare yourself with anyone else.
 Instead of looking at someone and wishing you looked like they do, focus on developing the best body you can.

 It's a marathon - not a Sprint.
 When asked when you plan to stop exercising, the correct response is to answer with another question: "when do you plan to stop brushing your teeth?"
 Remember, when done correctly, fitness is a way of life.
 Many people continue to be active well into their 80s and 90s…and a few even beyond.

 Let's break these fitness categories down for a closer look.